 It occurs to me that the relationship I have with my dog, Bella, is akin to the faintly exasperated affection of a too-long-married couple.
 Frequently, she regards me with a disdain more appropriate to on-the-turn milk.
 For much of the day, she appears indifferent to my existence, her interest in me being chiefly a by-product of breakfast and dinnertime, or a need to empty her bladder.
 Our evenings are a mildly cantankerous contest for supremacy on the sofa, her arsenal of bony leg-pokes and pungent farts pitted against my increasingly irritable sighs, shuffles, and muttered curses.
 She snores like a donkey, switches allegiance in a blink to anyone who will feed her and/or rub her belly, and only ever has a wash under duress.

 Because she is a dog, which of course is god written backwards, I am only too willing to devote myself to her service.
 And grovelingly so.
 In an affliction that I suspect (nay, hope) is not unique to me among pet worshippers, I am incapable of talking to her in my normal voice.
-‘This’ becomes ‘dish,’ that becomes ‘dat,’ ‘Bella’ becomes ‘bootiful baby girl,’ ‘piglet’ or ‘Bubba G’ at best, ‘shmookyshmookyschmoodles’ at worst.
+‘This’ becomes ‘dish,’ that becomes ‘dat,’ ‘Bella’ becomes ‘bootiful baby girl,’ ‘piglet’ or ‘Bubba G’ at best, ‘shmookyshmookyshmoooodles’ at worst.
 I sometimes suspect she thinks I am an idiot.

 She came to us as a rescued stray, a feral bundle of bewildered energy.
 It took many months for her eyes to arrive in the space we were offering her as a home; in those early days, the dog that is Bella was far away, back in her unknowable past of unbelonging.
 A certain melancholy still inhabits her and, I confess, draws me to her.
 We often joke that Bella has no sense of humour in the way some dogs do.
 Frivolity is beneath her.
 This sadness seems, to me, older than Bella.
 Perhaps she is an old soul; I know for certain that she is my canine soulmate.

 At the risk of anthropomorphising her, I recognise many traits that we have in common, Bella & I. Profound though her attachments are, she is not given to bouts of overt affection or undignified excitement.
 She seems pensive and introspective.
-She can be stubborn, not inclined to compliance unless there is a tangible benefit such as biscuits.
+She can be stubborn, not inclined to compliance unless it yields a tangible benefit such as biscuits.
 She is a home bird, a little lazy, does not need much stimulation in order to be content.
 She has an air of being in her own world much of the time.
 Her belly wobbles a little.
 She loves dinner and walks.
 She drools when people are eating Pringles.
 She loves to read (OK, I made that last one up, but she definitely would if she could).
 All these traits only consolidate my adoration of her.

 I love her too for her dark and sorrowful eyes, for the way the tip of her tongue protrudes goofily from her mouth while she sleeps; for her silken brindled coat and the delightful white socks on her front paws; for the enchanting sound of those paws tapping along the pavements, for her scent of biscuits and pepper, her astonishing DNA that gifted her Dalmation spots beneath her chin and a bird-shaped blaze on her chest.
 I love the warmth of her, the solidity of her.
 I love her DOG-ness.